 38) Acute alcohol consumption, but not chronic

 Among phosphatidylserine, phosphatidylcholine and phosphatidylethanolamine, only phosphatidylserine is able to stimulate the 5 alpha-reductase (74).
-Phosphatidylserine is also able to lower cortisol at doses of 400-800mg and enhance mental function.
+Phosphatidylserine is also able to lower cortisol at doses of 300-600mg and enhance mental function.

 Histamine significantly increases DHT synthesis (75).
 You can boost histamine with its precursor amino acid, histidine.
-Take about 500mg.
+Take about 500mg-4g.
+Combine with beta-alanine for synergistic results.
 If you want a more subtle approach, use an H3 receptor antagonist, such as Pitolisant and/or Kutaj Bark (Hollarhena antidysenteric, which contains conessine).

 Polyamines are ions with multiple positive charges. they that interact with negatively charged molecules such as DNA, RNA, and proteins.
 They are necessary for regeneration and growth, however, when overexpressed, promote the growth of tumors and cancer.
 Polyamine spermine (SPM) and spermidine (SPD), but not putrescine (PUT), increased 5α reductase gene expression (90).
 Polyamines can be increased via methionine, vitamin B12, and ornithine.

 NMDA agonists increase 5α-reductase mRNA and DHT levels (91).
-Exercise, glycine, glutamate, and pregnenolone are NMDA agonists.
+Exercise, glycine, glutamate, pregnenolone and DHEA are NMDA agonists.

 43) Nerve growth factor